All Things Stewart Springs

 "The simple shelf is now an altar filled with candles, dried flowers, stones, crystals, notes, and so much more.
 We love our guests!
 We feel that the prayers of respect and gratitude have been felt by the land and have truly made the water sacred."

-If having left this bit of kind and insightful sentiment -- (at least showing Rowena could have heart) -- up on the Springs site so long after the legal steward change and ensuing shocking changes didn't tell you something about the new absentee stewards' total disconnect from communicating with the public (beyond the over-slick commercial level), I don't know what could.
-Sentiment, finally removed, had become a glaring smiley-face fiction reflecting 'ownership's' disinclination to ever provide even one dollop of real, honest communication to the place's once-loyal visitorship and general public newbies.
+If having left this bit of kind and insightful sentiment up on the Springs site so long (at least showing Rowena could have heart), after the legal steward change and ensuing shocking changes, didn't tell you all you needed to know about the newbies' total disconnect from ever communicating with the public (beyond the slick commercial level), I don't know what could.
+The sentiment, finally removed, had become a glaring smiley-face fiction, reflecting 'ownership's' disinclination to ever provide even one dollop of real, honest communication to the place's once loyal visitorship.

 Perhaps they knew there was nothing they could say at that point.
-Nothing to assuage the shock and heartbreak...the overwhelmingly keen sense of betrayal felt by so many supporters who'd staunchly held and honored the place's healing energy for so long...perhaps no real concern either, seemingly content to let the chips fall where they may as they went about, blindly trying to repurpose the entire grounds just to suit their own private-minded druthers.
+Nothing to assuage the shock and heartbreak...the overwhelmingly gut-wrenching sense of betrayal felt by supporters who'd staunchly held and honored the place's healing energy for so long...perhaps no real concern either, seemingly content to let the chips fall where they may, as they cavalierly went about re-purposing the entire grounds to suit their own private-minded druthers.

-Material wealth, with its all-to-frequent attendant rigid structuring needs to preserve and grow it, along with greater power, seems all too easily to callous one IF becoming so preoccupied with its ever-greater accumulation and control that it crowds out the greater treasures of spiritual awareness and compassion for fellow humanity.
+Material wealth, with its all-to-frequent attendant rigid structuring needs to preserve and grow it, along with greater power, seems all too easily to callous one IF becoming so preoccupied with ever greater accumulation and rigid control that it crowds out the greater treasures of spiritual awareness and compassion for fellow humanity.

-Obviously abandoned was the former time-honored intent to run Stewart Springs in just folks, dedicated service -- no untoward compulsive bottom-line watching or half-baked diversionary fantasies -- the intent instead being to foster relaxation and help people heal through spa service and relaxed simple lodgings in an unassuming, affordable manner.
-Just as the founders did, along with a select few stewards since.
+Obviously totally abandoned was the original intent, for a century honored by the Stewart family and succeeding Masons and a few others, to run Stewart Springs as a just folks, dedicated spa retreat service -- no untoward, compulsive bottom-line watching or half-baked diversionary schemes -- the intent instead simply being to offer a public service by fostering relaxation and helping people heal through genuine spa and simple lodgings, both offered in an unassuming, affordable manner.

-Barring any stray manager responses, seemingly posted only to try neutralizing negative online reviews or detachedly defend/explain policy, most everyone involved seemed to give the appearance of trading on threadbare illusions and shallow-water courtesies.
-Meanwhile, they spun the now-gone Stewart website with unapologetic diversionary intent: getting rid of historic bathhouse service, creating and perpetuating a wound-up, bourgeois-friendly atmosphere reflecting their shrink-oriented shtick, catering to groups-only visitors -- and this as if only to chip away at the high overhead (and being incredibly picky as to who they let in at that) -- while gearing up plans for specialized classes, workshops, and private events sans spa, the heart and soul of the place for nearly a century and a half.
+Now, barring any stray manager responses, seemingly posted only to try neutralizing negative online reviews or detachedly defend/explain policy, most everyone involved seemed to give the appearance of merely trading on threadbare illusions and shallow-water courtesies.
+Meanwhile, they've spun the now-gone Stewart website with callously unapologetic diversionary intent: getting rid of historic bathhouse service, creating and perpetuating a wound-up, bourgeois-friendly atmosphere reflecting a shrink-industry shtick, catering to select, groups-only visitors -- and this as if only to chip away at the high overhead (and being incredibly picky as to who they let in at that) -- while gearing up half-baked plans for specialized classes, workshops, and private events sans the bathhouse spa, which of course was, on a crucial level, the very heart and soul of the place.

 With truth-in-advertising transparency, they might just as well have posted: